About

 Portfolio

 This is some of the visual work I have created by merging the results of software for phylogenetic reconstruction as IQ-TREE and Mega, and the R programming language, with Adobe Illustrator and Photoshop.
-Most of my plots are heavily coded in R with the packages: tidyverse, movevis, rayshader, elevatr, tidyterra, and many many more.
-Click on the details of the pictures to read more about the creation process.
+Most of my plots are heavily coded in R with the packages: tidyverse, movevis, rayshader, elevatr,

 - All